 Under certain circumstances, stockholders are entitled to present proposals at stockholder meetings.
-Any such proposal to be included in the proxy statement for the Company's 2000 annual meeting of stockholders must be submitted by a stockholder prior to December 31, 1999, in a form that complies with applicable regulations.
-Recently, the SEC amended its rule governing a company's ability to use discretionary proxy authority with respect to shareholder proposals which are not submitted by the shareholders in time to be included in the proxy statement.
-As a result of that rule change, in the event a shareholder proposal is not submitted to the Company prior to March 15, 2000, the proxies solicited by the Board of Directors for the 2000 annual meeting of shareholders will confer authority of the holders of the proxy to vote the shares in accordance with their best judgment and discretion if the proposal is presented at the 2000 annual meeting of shareholders without any discussion of the proposal in the proxy statement for such meeting.
+Any such proposal to be included in the proxy statement for the Company's 2001 annual meeting of stockholders must be submitted by a stockholder prior to January 4, 2001, in a form that complies with applicable regulations.
+Recently, the SEC amended its rule governing a company's ability to use discretionary proxy authority with respect to stockholder proposals which are not submitted by the stockholders in time to be included in the proxy statement.
+As a result of that rule change, in the event a stockholder proposal is not submitted to the Company prior to March 15, 2001, the proxies solicited by the Board of Directors for the 2001 annual meeting of shareholders will confer authority of the holders of the proxy to vote the shares in accordance with their best judgment and discretion if the proposal is presented at the 2001 annual meeting of stockholders without any discussion of the proposal in the proxy statement for such meeting.